WanBi Tuấn Anh: Disease

-In October 2012, WanBi Tuấn Anh announced his break from singing and WanBi revealed that he had reduced eyesight as a side affect from the chordoma cancer.
+In October 2012, WanBi Tuấn Anh announced his break from singing and WanBi revealed that he had reduced eyesight as a side effect from the chordoma cancer.
 According to his doctor, "the disease is very rare, and the odds are one out of 1 million."
 WanBi said that he had been diagnosed four years earlier, after his father died, he had made several trips to Singapore and undergo several surgeries by renowned physicians there in hopes of recovering.

 On the evening of November 1, 2012, many artists celebrated the night "Cảm Ơn" at the Temple of the Reclining Buddha (Ho Chi Minh City) to donate money to help with a cure, raising 1 billion VND.
 The music video "Cảm Ơn" by the singer Hồ Ngọc Hà started with the participation of 15 artists were bought by zing.vn site for 100 million.
 All proceeds from the song download in November were donated to support Wanbi Tuấn Anh.

 On November 11, 2012, at the musical evening "Viết tiếp ước mơ của Thúy" (Continue writing Thúy's dream) at the Nhà văn hóa Thanh Niên Thành phố Hồ Chí Minh (Youth Cultural House of Ho Chi Minh City), WanBi Tuấn Anh tried his best to attend this event although his health was not good.
 He also confided in the audience and the children present in the event about his condition.
 Although WanBi has just undergone surgery in Singapore and his condition is not very positive, WanBi still showed his optimism, joy of living and he also gave the scholarship fund "Thuy's Dream" a sum of money to add more confidence and strength for the cancer patients there.